MicrosoftDocs/sdk-api/sdk-api-src/content/devicetopology/nf-devicetopology-iperchanneldblevel-setlevelallchannels.md

 ### -param pguidEventContext [in]

 Context value for the <a href="https://msdn.microsoft.com/a2f32cb9-3c8b-4b44-96a2-dd70afcca71a">IControlChangeNotify::OnNotify</a> method.
 This parameter points to an event-context GUID.
 If the <b>SetLevelAllChannels</b> call changes the state of the level control, all clients that have registered <a href="https://msdn.microsoft.com/e50e13c2-1ef3-46f6-8c53-f99cc1631a79">IControlChangeNotify</a> interfaces with that control receive notifications.
 In its implementation of the <b>OnNotify</b> method, a client can inspect the event-context GUID to discover whether it or another client is the source of the control-change event.
 If the caller supplies a <b>NULL</b> pointer for this parameter, the client's notification method receives a <b>NULL</b> context pointer.

-#### - aLevelsDB[] [in]

-Pointer to an array of volume levels.
-This parameter points to a caller-allocated <b>float</b> array into which the method writes the new volume levels, in decibels, for all the channels.
-The method writes the level for a particular channel into the array element whose index matches the channel number.
-If the audio stream contains <i>n</i> channels, the channels are numbered 0 to <i>n</i>– 1.
-To get the number of channels in the stream, call the <a href="https://msdn.microsoft.com/f8c6c0fd-fe29-467a-936e-f83c6d951bdd">IPerChannelDbLevel::GetChannelCount</a> method.

 ## -returns